pavanvyn/multiple-stars-animation/README.md

 - `-L` or `--light_mode`, to switch the default dark mode to light
 - `-S` or `--save_gif`, to save the animation to a gif

-Enjoy creating pretty animations!
+Enjoy creating cool animations!
 A suite of pre-made animations are provided in this repository.